 Mrs. Turner can be read as a twisted response to overblown racism.
-Instead of the usual response of condemning white people for their suppression and condescension towards black people, she somehow buys into the racist scheme.
+Instead of condemning white people for suppressing black people, she somehow buys into the racist scheme.
 Yeah.
 Mrs. Turner is a fascinating and terrifying character.